wiseman-timelord/AntiMsVirus/README.md

 - Wont take long, will be done today...

 ### DESCRIPTION:
 In short, a tool to, shut down and close, the Microsoft Anti-Malware, in Windows 10, that seems to turn itself back on, it is focused on locating and terminating processes that are likely related to Microsoft's anti-malware services or applications (as indicated by the name patterns "Mp" and "MsMp").
+This tool is intended to be run at startup as a powershell command from the Task Scheduler, but will also be designed to be able to as required be run by the user.

 ### PHILOSOPHY
 - Background tasks like virus checks can cause system lag, especially during gaming on a server.
 Reducing these background tasks can ensure smoother performance for resource-heavy applications.